 Pivot showering enclosures are operated through a pivot hinge that is attached to either side of the partition, allowing a 180 degree and can turn outwards from one side.

-Additionally, the door can be revolved around the center of the hinge and is attached to the center instead of the sides of the door.
-Other names for a pivot door are a one-panel swing or swing open doors.
+Additionally, the door can be revolved around the center of the hinge and is attached to the center instead of the sides.
+Other names for pivot styles are one-panel swing and swing-open doors.

 Pivot bathing screens are often installed in freestanding bathroom cubicles or alcove showers.
-Pivot doors are often used in showers with small openings, typically 36″; however, they can reach as wide as 48″
+Pivot designs are often used in showers with small openings, typically 36″; however, they can reach as wide as 48″

 This master bathroom features a travertine shower with a pivot hinge door and a freestanding oval tub.

 Hinged bath panels are often referred to as side mount hinge doors due to the placement of the hinges at the top and bottom.
-One benefit of this style is that it provides more support for the door, preventing the need for a header along the top of the door.
+One benefit of this style is that it provides more support, preventing the need for a header along the top.
 This setup is ideal for frameless enclosure styles.

 This type of design can take up little space, or for larger bathrooms, the design can go big and become a beautiful focal point.
 The doors generally can be installed to swing open from right or left.
 Visit our gallery of luxury showers to see our gallery for more ideas and inspiration.